No Evidence Hydroxychloroquine Is Helpful In Preventing COVID-19, Study Finds

 To qualify, people had to be within a few days of their encounter with a COVID-19 patient and not have any symptoms of the disease themselves.
 Encounters meant being within 6 feet of a sick person for more than 10 minutes while wearing neither a face mask nor an eye shield or while wearing a face mask but no face shield.
 The volunteers received either a five-day supply of hydroxychloroquine, or a placebo.

 As Rajasingham and her colleagues report in the New England Journal of Medicine, 107 of the 821 participants developed disease; 49 in the group receiving hydroxychloroquine and 58 in the placebo group.
-That turned out to be a reduction in risk of 2.4 percent.
+That turned out to be an absolute risk reduction in risk of 2.4 percent.
 That difference was not statistically significant, and "it's also not clinically meaningful," Rajasingham says.
-She would like to have seen a reduction of 30% or more before recommending hydroxychloroquine to asymptomatic patients.
+She would like to have seen a relative risk reduction of 30% or more before recommending hydroxychloroquine to asymptomatic patients.
 She says hydroxychloroquine can have serious side effects, although the side effects reported in this study were relatively mild.

 Researchers have been interested in the possibility of using hydroxychloroquine to prevent or treat COVID-19 because it seems to impair the virus' ability to infect cells in the lab.
 The drug's effectiveness in treating hospitalized patients is still an open question, but if there is a benefit, it is most likely a small one.